de-mux/Moon-Pi-2/README.md

 although the script is run as the user, it needs sudo to issue the shutdown command.

-Now the Moon Pi script will run once at startup.
+Now the Moon Pi script will run once at startup, and then the system will shut down(until woken up again the next day by the RTC).

-Once you've got it all set up, remember that when the Pi boots, it'll only run for a few minutes before shutting itself down.
-So if you realize you need to fix or tweak something, you'll need to be sure to SSH into the PI and run `touch ~/noshutdown` before the script completes.
+When the Pi boots, it'll only run for about a minute before shutting itself down.
+So if you realize you need to fix or tweak something, you'll need to be sure to SSH into the Pi and run `touch ~/noshutdown` before the script completes.
 The script will detect the presence of `~/noshutdown` and disable auto-shutdown.
 Don't forget to remove the file when you're done debugging.

 #### Setup Software